MarcerCyoon/DecisionMaker/README.md

 in that order.
 Note: for Option, the choices should be exactly "TO", "PO", and "None".

-If you want to see what outputs/decisions the program has made, check out `generated.csv` for the generated input csv, `list.txt` for all decisions in plain text, and `decisionMatrix.csv` for decisions in a CSV format (compatible with Ainge-BBGM).
+If you want to see what outputs/decisions the program has made, check out `generated.csv` for the generated input csv, `list.txt` for all decisions in plain text, `loggers.txt` for all relevant logs kept in plain text, and `decisionMatrix.csv` for decisions in a CSV format (compatible with Ainge-BBGM).

 ### How to Use the Spreadsheet Functions of DecisionMaker:
 When running Free Agency, there may be a multitude of offers you need to run through the algorithm.